![]() ![]() Choose another writer in this calendar:

 manuscript of an unpublished autobiographical novel.
 Agnon returned in 1924 to Jerusalem, and his family followed soon

-and library, this time in Talpiyot.
+and library, this time in Talpiyot, in an anti-Jewish riot.
 Agnon built there a new house,

 where he lived for the rest of his life.
 A sign near his home warned

 visitors to be quiet: a writer at work.
-Agnon's large novel, an allegory on the decline of the Jewish religious life in Poland, Hakhnasath Kallah
+Hakhnasath kallah

 the travels of a Jewish Don Quixote, Reb Yudel, a Hassidic, who starts